 - Use your total dominance of the operating system to technologically force children to use your products instead of the competition’s.

 - Take childrens’ data as hostage.
 Offer access to this data only for a monthly fee once they’re out of school.

 - Analyze behavioral data and build psychological profiles on all the children, stuff that can later be sold to marketing companies or used in AI training.

-- Manipulate teachers into teaching only your own technology stack, so that when the children become adults, they will choose only your technology for their companies.
+- Manipulate teachers into teaching only your own technology stack, so that when the children become adults, they will choose your technology for their companies instead of your competition’s.
 And they will offer resistance when their employer evaluates something else (“But this doesn’t look like Microsoft OneNote!
 I want Microsoft OneNote!” or “But I know C#, I learned it with Minecraft!
 I don’t want to program in Python!”)

 Psychology is on Microsoft’s side, since beliefs ingrained at an early age are harder to change later in life.
-Religions also make use of this.
+Religions also make use of this effect.